Schotia Place: Description

 The coping line of the parapet walls to the side and rear facades of the extension has been matched to an upper moulding line on the front section of the building.
 While a rendered plinth line has been created on these facades, its level does not match that of the front section.
 Its width diminishes over the gentle slope from East Lane to Bolsover Street.
 Rendered strips mark each line established by the heads and sills of the windows in these facades.
 The extent of render modelling has been greatly parred down, compared to the building's front section.
 Each of the long side facades- one addressing Market Lane and the other a paved and treed avenue- has three gated entry points.
 The first set is located adjacent to the front section of the building, while the other two sets divide the remaining facade areas evenly.
 On each facade, these two openings are framed by rendered pilasters and topped by a triangular rise in the parapet.
 A number of double-hung sash windows are set in the walls between the various entries.
 On the rear facade, in the northern corner, there is a double door accessed via a short flight of metal stairs and overhung by a small metal shade roof.
 There are also four louvred windows with high sill levels.

-Interior The main element of the building's interior, fitting under the barrel- vaulted roof, is a large hall incorporating a stage at its north-east end.
+The main element of the building's interior, fitting under the barrel- vaulted roof, is a large hall incorporating a stage at its north-east end.
 To the side and rear facades, a single layer of small rooms surround this space on the ground floor and fit under the skillion roofs described earlier.
 This hall and surrounding rooms are part of the 1974 addition to the building.
 The entryway alcoves expressed on the side facades open directly into the hall.
 At the south-west end of the hall facing Bolsover St, there is a wide transition space separating the hall and a corridor beyond.
 This corridor lines up with the openings on the side facades closest to the building's front section, and separates the hall from the single layer of rooms fronting Bolsover Street.
 There are three of these disposed to each side of a central entry hall.
 The six rooms are occupied by a number of small retail outlets, a rest room, an office and a store.
-The corridor and these six rooms comprise the 1898-99 component of Schotia Place.
+The corridor and these six rooms comprise the 1898–99 component of Schotia Place.
 Above the transition space from the hall and the rooms to each side of it, is a mezzanine level that fits beneath the barrel vault of the roof.
 This level has floors of polished timber boards and walls of plasterboard, with at least one large opening to the hall.